 Conducting the city's most comprehensive top-to-bottom audit to improve the efficiency and effectiveness of San Bernardino's city government.

-Mayor Morris has taken an active role in the revitalization of the historical Sturges Center for the Performing Arts, the renaissance of the Santa Fe Depot and the development of the Santa Ana River Master Trail.
+Mayor Morris took an active role in the revitalization of the historical Sturges Center for the Performing Arts, the renaissance of the Santa Fe Depot and the development of the Santa Ana River Master Trail.

 Before becoming Mayor, Morris was appointed to the Superior Court Bench in 1976.
 His colleagues elected him to an unprecedented three terms as Superior Court Presiding Judge from 1981 to 1984.
 He served as Chief Justice of the Judicial Council from 1991-1993.
 During Mayor Morris' tenure on the bench he was named Inland Southern California's Trial Judge of the Year in 1981 and the National Council of Juvenile and Family Court Judges awarded him the highest award for Meritorious Service to the Juvenile Courts of America in 1991.